hckops/hckctl/README.md

 hckctl template validate "../megalopolis/**/*.{yml,yaml}"
 ```

-Even if templates will evolve over time, a lot of design effort has been put around schema validation and versioning.
+Even if the templates will evolve over time, a lot of design effort has been put around schema validation and versioning.
-The whole project is centered around git as source of truth, simply pin a `revision` (branch, tag, or sha) if you need to ensure long term stability.
+The whole project is centered around git as source of truth, simply pin a `revision` (branch, tag, or sha) if you need to ensure long term stability
 ```bash
 # resolves commit hash "12e7599"
 hckctl task trivy --revision v0.1.0
 ```

-Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more templates

 ### Config